Life cycle ritual

 A life cycle ritual is a ceremony to mark a change in a person's biological or social status at various phases throughout life.
 Such practices are found in many societies and are often based on traditions of a community.
 Life cycle rituals may also have religious significance that is stemmed from different ideals and beliefs.

 A life cycle ritual can best be described as a ceremony undergone by an individual when he or she enters one phase of life to another.
-The term may be synonymous with ‘rite of passage’ as described by Arnold van Gennep in his 1909 work ‘Rite of Passage’. although can be described as more specifically to do with major biological life events such as birth, adolescence, marriage and death.
-Van Gennep described society as being composed of “…several disparate social groupings”.
+The term may be synonymous with rite of passage as described by Arnold van Gennep in his 1909 work The Rites of Passage, although it can be described as more specifically to do with major biological life events such as birth, adolescence, marriage and death.
+Van Gennep described society as being composed of "…several disparate social groupings".
 He further divided these social groupings into either secular (financial strata, for example) or sacred (being born, getting married), the latter being the category most closely associated with life cycle rituals.

 Van Gennep classified rituals as broadly belonging to one of three categories: separation, liminal and incorporation.
 The separation phase involves the individual leaving one group or life phase at a point in time and the incorporation phase involves them joining the new phase.
 The liminal phase is the transitive phase in between the two where the individual has left one phase but not yet joined the next.